 Sign up to our newsletter

-A teenager has admitted being behind last year’s TalkTalk cyberattack, explaining he compromised the company’s website to “show off” to his friends.
+A teenager has admitted to contributing towards last year’s TalkTalk cyberattack, explaining he helped compromise the company’s website to “show off” to his friends.

 The 17-year-old pleaded guilty to seven offenses at Norwich Youth Court in the UK.
 He said that at the time he “didn’t think of the consequences” of his actions.